 - 2 Tbsp Ghee (melted)

-Heat a fryin pan on medium heat and coat with ghee when hot so pancakes don’t stick.
+- Heat a frying pan on medium heat and coat with ghee when hot so pancakes don’t stick.

-Fry 2-3 minutes on side and 1-3 minutes on the other side.
+- Fry 2-3 minutes on one side, then 1-3 minutes on the other side.

 If you haven’t used green banana flour before, it is very fine and can make a bit of a mess if you aren’t careful.
 So I recommend carefully opening the bag and delicately pouring the flour.